gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 Code for [Day 04](https://github.com/gregdaynes/advent-of-code-2024/tree/day04)

-Today's challenge is based around matricies, or in JS, 2D arrays and coordinates.
+Today's challenge is based around matrices, or in JS, 2D arrays and coordinates.
 This kind of challenge is when I wish there was a better standard library, as well as matrix operations.

 #### Part 1

 Crossword style challenge
-From given input, find all occurrances of XMAS
+From given input, find all occurrences of XMAS
 Can be horizontal, vertical, or diagonal - this includes backwards

 Today I decided to think about the problem and write out a plan before coding.